GULibrarySandbox/intro-text-mining-analysis-old/content/2-how.md

 -	Part-of-speech tagging
 -	Shallow parsing
 -	Named entity recognition
--	Syntactic parsing
+-	Syntactic parsing (Tsuruoka, n.d.)
--	(Semantic Role Labeling)?? source: Dr. Yoshimasa Tsuruoka's tutorial at the National Centre for Text Mining here: http://www.nactem.ac.uk/teaching/

 once the data has been process, we can then take on tasks such as: